Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy

 \section{INTRODUCTION}

 In this paper, we propose a dynamic output-feedback controller synthesis method for discrete-time linear time-invariant (LTI) systems.
-We consider a class of LTI systems which can be expressed in specific autoregressive (AR) form, where disturbance (uncontrolled input) affects the system in a specific way, more precisely, with no associated lag.
+We consider a class of LTI systems which can be expressed in the form of autoregressive (AR) model with exogenous input

+where $y$ is the measured output for control purposes, $u$ is the control input, and $w$ is the disturbance input which affects the system in a specific way, more precisely, with no associated dynamics.
 The goal of the synthesis is either to render the closed-loop system dissipative with respect to a given quadratic supply function or to achieve a given $H_2$ performance level.
 The presented approach belongs to the class of direct data-driven approaches, where trajectory data is directly used in controller synthesis, bypassing a reconstruction of the system model.
 More precisely, developed controller synthesis follows the \textit{informativity approach} framework, which has gained a significant attention during past years, e.g. see \cite{R27} for an overview.

-Data-driven dissipativity analysis has been considered in \cite{996}--\cite{993}, while in \cite{R26}--\cite{zz66} data-driven approaches were used to derive (stabilizing, $H_2$, $H_\infty$, quadratic performance) static state-feedback controller synthesis methods using input-state trajectories.
-In contrast, the input-state data was used to derive dynamic output-feedback controller synthesis methods for dissipativity and $H_\infty$ performance in \cite{999,66999}.
+Data-driven dissipativity analysis has been considered in \cite{996, 995, 994, 993}, while in \cite{R26, c4, c6, R5564636, R24, zz1, zz66} data-driven approaches were used to derive (stabilizing, $H_2$, $H_\infty$, quadratic performance) static state-feedback controller synthesis methods using input-state trajectories.
+In contrast, the input-state data was used to derive dynamic output-feedback controller synthesis methods for dissipativity, $H_2$ and $H_\infty$ performance in \cite{999,66999}.
 In this paper we are concerned with a dynamic output-feedback controller synthesis based on the input-output data.
-There are several approaches which deal within the same problem setting for deriving (stabilizing, $H_2$, $H_\infty$, quadratic performance) controller synthesis \cite{R26}, \cite{c5}--\cite{R23}.
+There are several approaches which deal within the same problem setting for deriving (stabilizing, $H_2$, $H_\infty$, quadratic performance) controller synthesis \cite{R26}, \cite{c5, a1, zz2, R23}.